Angelawoo572/gpu-micromagnetics-irregular/README.md

   - local RHS / field computation
   - FFT-based long-range computation
   - solver overhead
+  In particular, we analyze how solver overhead (e.g., vector operations, synchronization, and Jacobian-related work) compares to the physics kernel, and how optimization efforts shift this balance.
 - scaling with grid size
 - impact of irregular geometry
 - comparison of alternative layout / execution strategies